-REDBOURN, NORTH

-Starting at the Cricket Clubhouse either take the one mile easy access circular path around Redbourn Common or for the longer circular walk, cross the Common over Hemel Hempstead Road and Chequer Lane to the footbridge and 'the Moor' 1 to see the River Red.
+REDBOURN, NORTH Starting at the Cricket Clubhouse either take the one mile easy access circular path around Redbourn Common or for the longer circular walk cross the Common over Hemel Hempstead Road and Chequer Lane to the footbridge and 'the Moor' 1 to see the River Red.
 Follow the Red west to see where the stream falls from its culvert.
 Cross the road to Church End and enter St Mary's churchyard 2.
 With the church on your right, turn right where the paths cross in the churchyard and right again into fields west of Redbourn.
-Cross the M1 near Nicholl's Farm - there are excellent views north and south from the bridge 3 - turn left on the far side beside the motorway, this path leads to the more tranquil Rabbitfield Spring and Nicholl's Great Wood 4.

-For the next mile or so extensive views open up across the large arable fields to the west $\mathbf{6}$.

-Admire the view (3) over the 'dry' valley to Flamstead, and down to Friar's Wash.
-The footpath and bridleway, right, to Delmerend Lane can be very muddy.

-At Norringtonend Farm take the right-hand fork to skirt around the south west boundary of the farm and on to Redding Lane.
-Re-cross the motorway \mathbf{O} , turn left to follow the Herts Showground fence - note the dog-leg path.
-Cross Watling St. / Dunstable Road \mathbf{A} and follow the pavement left towards the motorway.
+Cross the M1 - there are excellent views north and south from the bridge 3 - turn left on the far side beside the motorway, this path leads to the more tranquil Rabbitfield Spring and Nicholl's Great Wood 4.
+For the next mile or so extensive views open up across the large arable fields to the west 5.
+Admire the view of over the 'dry' valley to Flamstead, and down to Friar's Wash.
+The path to Delmerend Lane can be very muddy.
+Turn right and follow the path all the way up the hill to Norrington End Farm.
+Keep to the right of the farmhouse then turn left around the front of the farmhouse to join Reddings Lane.
+Re-cross the motorway 🕖, turn left to follow the Herts Showground fence.
+Cross Watling St. / Dunstable Road 🕰 and follow the pavement left towards the motorway.
 Take the footpath right.
-Skirt the field to the left and then head right to Verlam End.
-Skirt round the outside of the garden by following the path right onto a farm track, which bears left, then over a footbridge over the river and up to a stile.
-Extended to the peewit call of the Lapwing.

-Continue from the stile following the course of the Ver heading SE, cross Luton Lane and follow the clear track through the Golf course - 💮 look out for Green Woodpeckers.
-Cross the River Ver via the footpath before Harpendenbury Farm, bear left between the river and fairway to pass through a kissing gate into Porridge Pot meadow.

-Cross the Redbourn northern bypass mand take the path opposite to follow what becomes a 'green' lane to Harpenden Lane.
-Turn left, then after about 50 yards turn right onto an enclosed path behind gardens.
+Cross the arable field to Verulam End.
+Turn right onto a farm track then left to the south of the garden to cross the Ver on a footbridge.
+Disten out for the peewit call of the Lapwing.
+Follow the garden fence up the slope: about half way between the footbridge and the gap in the hedge at the top of the hill, there are waymarks on the fence.
+Turn right here and head SE, parallel with the River Ver.
+Cross Luton Lane and follow the bridleway ahead, along the clear track through the golf course illustration out for Green Woodpeckers.
+Cross the River Ver via the footbridge before Harpendenbury Farm, bear left between the river and fairway to pass through a kissing gate into Porridge Pot Cross the Redbourn northern bypass 🕰 and take the path opposite.
+Stop to take in the view from the Ver Valley bench then follow what becomes a green lane to Harpenden Lane.
+Turn left, then after about 100 metres turn right onto an enclosed path behind gardens.
 Emerging briefly to cut across the corner of Crown Street, continue along a short path to emerge at Waterend Lane and the river 3.
 (After a long, hot walk it is refreshing to paddle here - if there's water).

-Turn right along Waterend Lane and at the end cross Redbourn High Street 🕑 to an alleyway opposite, back to the Common 🛈.
+Turn right along Waterend Lane and at the end cross Redbourn High Street $oldsymbol{0}$ to an alleyway opposite, back to the Common $oldsymbol{0}$.
 Continue on the path across the Common to return to the Clubhouse.

-KEY

-0 5 MILE
+KEY Ver Valley Walk 3 uses rights of way to link to the River Ver Trail to enable you to explore the river valley in bite-sized sections.

+Waymarking Follow these waymarks on your way around the route.

+Ver Valley View

+Public Bridleway

+Take care when crossing main roads

+Nature notes

+Position of a Ver Valley Bench